Gregory Cromwell, 1st Baron Cromwell: Lewes

 The couple's first child, Henry, was baptised 1 March 1538, probably at Hampton Court, where the Lady Mary almost certainly stood godmother.
 Shortly after the baptism, Gregory and his wife left for Lewes in Sussex, arriving with a large retinue at the former Cluniac Priory of St Pancras, recently acquired by Thomas Cromwell.

 While in Sussex, Gregory became a justice of the peace, which was his first official position.
 The site and possessions of the Priory of St Pancras, Lewes were granted to Thomas Cromwell and his heirs, on 16 February 1538.
 Their extent was considerable.
 The demolition of the monastery began without delay, however the Priory House was not demolished and was reserved as a place of residence for the new owner.
 In a letter to his father in April, Gregory Cromwell gives the details of his arrival, and of the warm reception and presents given to him and his wife, by the families of the neighbourhood.
 However, the rats of Lewes had presents of their own, and in May, a plague had broken out in the town.
 The couple left Lewes and hastily retreated to another of Thomas Cromwell's houses called "The Motte" about four miles away from the town.
-In late June, the king was expected to come to Lewes in his Progress.
+In late June, the King was expected to come to Lewes in his Progress.
 Gregory Cromwell wrote to his father to inform him that the plague had not completely abated in the town.
 Gregory and his wife were to leave Sussex in 1539, and their household at Lewes was disbanded after Gregory was accused of a serious offence and refused his penance.

 Leeds Castle

 After the appointment of Thomas Cromwell as Constable of Leeds Castle, Kent, in January 1539, his son Gregory and his wife moved into the castle.
 Gregory and his wife lived mainly at Leeds Castle at Thomas Cromwell's expense from their arrival until his arrest in June 1540.
 Living there qualified Gregory for election as one of the knights of the shire for Kent to the Parliament of that year.
-His partner, the Lord Warden of the Cinque Ports, Sir Thomas Cheyne, presumably ensuring his return at the request of his father.
+His partner, the Lord Warden of the Cinque Ports, Sir Thomas Cheyney, presumably ensuring his return at the request of his father.
 It is notable that Gregory Cromwell was under the age of majority of twenty-one.
 His election is to be seen as one move in Thomas Cromwell's campaign to ensure a "tractable" Parliament.